 What is the Rehabilitation Science major?

-A field work placement requirement is included as part of the curriculum.
-Students may choose to add an emphasis within the major in aging, child welfare, corrections, social services, or vocational rehabilitation.
+* A field work placement requirement is included as part of the curriculum.
+Students may choose to add a minor within the major in aging, child welfare, corrections, social services, or disability studies, or recreational services.

 What Will I learn In This Program?

 - Completion of case studies, role plays, and field work activities

 - Evaluations of workload, effective service, and client needs

 The Academic Advising Center has created maps that are term-by-term sample course schedules based on the current Undergraduate Catalog.
 On each Degree Map, the milestones listed to the right of each term are designed to keep students on track to graduate in four years.

 Additional resources specifically for Tech students

 Where Might I Find A Job After Graduating From This Program?